ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 Once the process is completed, your instance will now appear as `Off`{.action}.

-To resume the instance, perform the same steps as mentioned above and select `Boot`{.action}.
+To resume the instance, perform the same steps as mentioned above.
+Click on the `...`{.action} button to the right of the instance and select `Boot`{.action}.
 In some cases, you might need to do a cold reboot.

 #### From the Horizon interface